 Envita Publishes Important Chronic Lyme Disease Treatment Study

-SCOTTSDALE, AZ--(Marketwired - December 16, 2014) - A revealing new study on chronic Lyme disease treatment and the inherent complexities was just published by Dr. Dino Prato and colleagues from Envita Medical Center and featured in the Open Journal Of Medical Microbiology.
+SCOTTSDALE, AZ--(Marketwired - December 16, 2014) - A revealing new study on chronic Lyme disease treatment and the inherent complexities was just published by Dr. Dino Prato and colleagues from Envita Medical Centers and featured in the Open Journal Of Medical Microbiology.
 The study is titled, "Borrelia burgdorferi: Cell Biology and Clinical Manifestations in Latent Chronic Lyme," and it offers an extensive overview of 157 published papers that provide crucial insight into a better understanding and the proper diagnosis/treatment of chronic Lyme disease.
 Starting with an in-depth explanation of the Borrelia genome and pointing to key clinical factors, it paints a picture to help physicians and patients better understand what is really occurring in Lyme disease.
 The paper explains the severity of the Borrelia, its complexities, and complications in the diagnostics and clinical treatment.

 Envita maintains that chronic Lyme disease is very complex and the symptoms, co-infections, immunity and other complicating factors vary from case to case, and each person's case can be unique and different.
 This is why personalization could be the strongest and most valuable tool moving forward in the fight against chronic Lyme disease.
 Armed with the correct scientific outlook and a detailed overview, we feel patients and practitioners can do better.
 Co-infections, patient's immunity and genetic inborn issues of metabolism amongst other factors play a vital role in the successful treatment of chronic Lyme disease.